hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_general.md

 # Kernel QA with syzkaller and qemu
 This guide will contain of three partitation.
 - Build syzkaller
-- Install and configure a VM with syzakaller support
+- Install and configure a VM with syzkaller support
 - Modify a fit configure

 ## install golang and build syzkaller